Searching for the Tetraneutron Resonance on the Lattice: Supplementary Material

 \subsection{Phase shift}

-The neutron-neutron $^1$S$_0$ scattering phase shift $\delta$, extracted from finite-volume two-neutron energies via L\"scher’s method, is shown in Fig.~\ref{fig:phase-nn}.
+The neutron-neutron $^1$S$_0$ scattering phase shift $\delta$, extracted from finite-volume two-neutron energies via L\"uscher’s method, is shown in Fig.~\ref{fig:phase-nn}.
 Results obtained with the SU(4) and N$^3$LO interactions are compared with experimental data~\cite{Stoks:1993tb}.

 To examine whether the dineutron approximation can be used to study dineutron systems and scattering properties, we performed calculations of phase shifts for the simpler neutron-neutron and neutron-dineutron systems.
 The elastic two-body scattering phase shift is expanded via the effective range expansion as